| A

 effect on peoples' health and go some way towards reversing

+this condition.
 Why do I mention Parkinson's disease in an

 ADHD newsletter you ask?
 Well as I started to research various